 The inorganic or mineral components, which are made up of particles of different sizes and nature, from large rock fragments to tiny particles.

-The liquid phase of the soil consists mainly of water and substances in solution or homogeneous mixtures (such as nitrates), or in suspension or heterogeneous mixtures (such as clays).
+The liquid phase of the soil consists mainly of water and substances in solution or homogeneous mixtures (such as nitrates), or suspension or heterogeneous mixtures (such as clays).

 The gaseous phase is composed of the so-called soil atmosphere, composed mainly of elements and compounds such as nitrogen (N2), oxygen (O2), and carbon dioxide (CO2).
 These gases are found mainly between the pores and spaces that form in the soil.